Do Go On - 361 - The Hollywood Bandit

 And they searched the van.

-They found all that stuff, but they didn't find a certain Mr Hollywood
+They found all that stuff, but they didn't find a certain Mr. Hollywood.

 or his Glock pistol.

-He had somehow eluded police and escaped on foot,
+He had somehow eluded police and escaped on foot, despite the van traveling so slowly

 and the officers being right there.